-Patient Follow-up and Case Management
+(f) Patient Follow-up and Case Management

 The criteria for patient follow up and case management varies with acute vs. chronic disease.
-Acute cases need to be reevaluated more frequently based on the guidelines set by the attending physician.
-The supervising physician may request the student call the patient within 12 - 24 hours to assess the progress of the patient's condition and efficacy of the treatment plan.
-All phone follow-ups must be documented and appropriately communicated to the attending physician.
-If the patient's condition has not markedly improved after the specified time period, the patient should be re-evaluated and appropriate modifications made to the treatment (as approved by the physician).
-The student should collect the pertinent subjective information and consult with the attending physician to discuss appropriate treatment options.
+Acute cases need to be re-evaluated more frequently based on the guidelines set by the attending provider.
+The supervising provider may request the student call the patient within 12 - 24 hours to assess the progress of the patient's condition and efficacy of the treatment plan.
+All phone follow-ups must be documented and appropriately communicated to the attending provider immediately.
+If the patient's condition has not markedly improved after the specified time period, the patient should be re-evaluated, and appropriate modifications made to the treatment (as approved by the provider).
+The student should collect the pertinent subjective information and consult with the attending provider to discuss appropriate treatment options.